 1. Talk to them to see if a leaving date can be agreed.

 2. Take proceedings in the County Court under the Civil Procedure Rules, 1998.
 There must be a minimum of 2 clear days between service of documents and the court hearing.
-To contact the County Court, tel: 01332 622600 or seek the help of a solicitor.
+To contact the County Court, telephone: 01332 622600 or seek the help of a solicitor.

-If you decide to let them stay on your land temporarily you could be in breach of the Planning Acts unless:
+If you decide to let them stay on your land temporarily you could be in breach of the planning acts unless:

 • you've already obtained planning permission for a caravan site